crreinschild/PhpPractice/NOTES.md

 When it says "run `npm run dev` to compile assets, it turns out that you can (and maybe should) leave it running while also running `php artisan serve`.
 I suspect there is a way to run both, but for the time being, I run each in a separate terminal.

+### Laravel Breeze

+I tried to use Laravel Breeze to get a basic (decent looking) UI, in particular since the generated sample code included a serviceable navigation menu.
+However, I did not realize that it was falling out of favor and not necessarily compatible with never versions of Laravel & Tailwind.